-Hooked An adventure to remote PNG where the big fish bite
+Hooked An adventure to remote PNG where the big fish bite 30

-30

-My PNG 40 A local tackles the Kokoda Trail

-City guide 72 hours in Cairns 42
+72 hours in Cairns 42

-Know thy neighbour A focus on Timor-Leste 46
+Know thy neighbour 46

+A focus on Timor-Leste 40

+City guide

 Hotel Reviews qtQT Gold Coast, Australia 48

-The Stanley, Port Moresby 49
+The Stanley, Port Moresby 40

-Time Traveller 50
+36 Time Traveller 50

-36
+IN PARADISE CONTENTS

 LIVING

 LIFESTYLE, CULTURE, SPORT, ENTERTAINMENT

-A big PNG wedding Dancing, drums and offerings at a village ceremony
+A big PNG wedding

+Dancing, drums and offerings at a village ceremony

+Amazing facts 60 30 things you may not know about PNG Spotted In A successful PNG businesswoman 68 in the Solomons Restaurant Review The Port Terrace Restaurant and Bar Wine Guru Sport The two most powerful soccer teams in PNG Wellness The benefits of a good night's sleep 80 Gadgets and travel accessories Coastwatchers 82 An incredible story of wartime heroics 84 Book reviews 86 At the movies

 STRICTLY BUSINESS

 PEOPLE, COMPANIES, INDUSTRIES

+After the pandemic

 What lies ahead for PNG's tourism industry

-Brewing A good year forecast

-Property The commercial boom in Port Moresby

-2-Minute Expert Everything you need to know about 92 mining in PNG 94
+2-Minute Expert Everything you need to know about mining in PNG 92

-Executive style

-Amazing facts 30 things you may not know about PNG 60

-Spotted In A successful PNG businesswoman in the Solomons 68

-Restaurant Review The Port Terrace Restaurant and Bar 72

-Wine Guru 73

-Sport The two most powerful soccer teams in PNG 76

-Wellness The benefits of a good night's sleep 78

-Gadgets and travel accessories 80

-Coastwatchers An incredible story of wartime heroics 82

-Book reviews 84

-At the movies 86
+Property The commercial boom in Port Moresby 91

+Brewing A good year forecast 90

-BRAIN CYM
+BRAIN GYM

-52

-90

-91

 QUIZ, PUZZLES, CROSSWORD

-How well do you know PNG and the region?
+How well do you know

+PNG and the region?
+UC.

 Take the quiz 96

+ARRIVALS LOUNGE

-ARRIVALS LOUNCE PNG VISITOR GUIDE 100 112 AIR NIUGINI PASSENGER INFORMATION Advice, where to eat, hotels 12 110 ADVERTISING DIRECTORY Tok Pisin guide
+PNG VISITOR GUIDE

+Advice, where to eat, hotels

+Tok Pisin guide

+AIR NIUGINI PASSENGER INFORMATION

+ADVERTISING DIRECTORY

+PARADISE

 COVER PHOTO: A village wedding at Hanuabada, photographed by Joshua Coughran.
 See our story, Page 52